nfour/userscripts/README.md

 - Install `./build/<name>.dev.js` as a new userscript in Tampermonkey.

 From then, the script will always reload whatever is at `./build/<name>.js`.
 Refesh your browser to see changes after file save.
+This may require 2 refreshes due to issues within tampermonkey.